Pre-exposure prophylaxis for HIV prevention: Other countries

-Other government health agencies from around the world have devised their own national guidelines for how to use PrEP to prevent HIV infection in those at high risk, including Botswana, Canada, Kenya, Lesotho, South Africa, Uganda, the Zambia, and Zimbabwe.
+Other government health agencies from around the world have devised their own national guidelines for how to use PrEP to prevent HIV infection in those at high risk, including Botswana, Kenya, Lesotho, South Africa, Uganda, the Zambia, and Zimbabwe.

 Eligibility, follow-up care, dosage

 Per WHO guidelines, initiation of PrEP can be done if a person tests negative for HIV, has no signs of current HIV infection, has good kidney function (creatinine clearance >30 ml/min^{4}) and no contraindications to the medication.
 Once PrEP is initiated, individuals are asked to see their healthcare provider at least every three to six months.
 During those visits, providers should repeat testing for HIV, test for other sexually transmitted infections, monitor kidney function, and/or test for pregnancy.
 Individuals must test negative for HIV prior to PrEP initiation because persons infected with HIV taking PrEP medication are at risk for becoming resistant to emtricitabine.
 Consequently, people with HIV infection and resistance to emtricitabine will have fewer options for selecting HIV treatment medications.